allrom/RoRPro/README.md

 <details>
 <summary><b>About the test suite</b></summary>

-These are some gems do needed\helped to perform effective testing with _Rspec_
+These are some gems that do needed\helped to perform effective testing with _Rspec_:

    + gem capybara
    + gem selenium-webdriver